Arduino: Ivrea origins and the Open Source microcontroller revolution

 • loop() — run repeatedly

-The language hides the complexity of the AVR-GCC toolchain behind a simple Java IDE (also open source).
+The language hides the complexity of the AVR-GCC toolchain behind a simple Java IDE (also Open Source).
 The model is “upload → see result in seconds”, perfect for teaching workshops.

-The cultural revolution
+The cultural revolution (unfolding)

-• Interactive art installations (digital art, theatre)
+• First interactive art installations (digital art, theatre)

 In the Italian context